vaibhav-bharti/LaravelTest/README.md

 - Run the "php artisan migrate" to make the tables.
 Don't forget to make the database first and mention it in the .env file.
-- The project's admin section is built using backpack so run the "php artisan db:seed" to seed the database.
+- run the "php artisan db:seed" to seed the database.
 - No auth required

-## Start the dev server
+## Start the server

 - Run the following to start the backend section.